 Crypto Futures contracts are fundamentally different from spot trading.
 Futures trading doesn’t directly involve the underlying assets, users instead trade the value of each contract.
 Traders never need to buy or sell assets such as BTC as the gains and losses are usually settled in USDT or USDC.
 Additionally, crypto futures contract is usually called perpetual contracts because they don’t have an expiration date.

-There are two key elements of trading crypto futures contracts:
+There are three key elements of trading crypto futures contracts:

 More on leverage: Tutorial For Using Leverage – Pintu Academy.